 An OB-GYN is a medical professional who can conduct various in-office and routine procedures.
 These procedures include the following:

-An OB GYN near me is also trained to provide general health care, including filling prescriptions for common ailments, referring people to specialists, screening for mental health, and performing blood work for common diseases.
+An OB-GYN is also trained to provide general health care, including filling prescriptions for common ailments, referring people to specialists, screening for mental health, and performing blood work for common diseases.

 In Arleta Urgent Care, we often receive many inquiries from people who want to establish who is eligible for the pap smear in terms of age.
 Most doctors suggest having a Pap smear test for the first time when you reach 21 years.
-A pap smear near me should begin at 21 because cervical development has taken place.
-This means that the doctor's sample will help him make a comprehensive analysis of the medical conditions.
+A pap smear should begin at 21 because cervical development has taken place.
 Regular appointments will continue once you start your first Pap test, which will be after every two or three years.
 Routine tests help ensure that your cervix's Health is on point.
 This doesn't mean that you can't get this test if you are younger than 21 years.
 Suppose you are sexually active and prone to infections that may affect your vagina or cervix health.
 You should not hesitate to go for a Pap test if you've had health conditions in the past.

 You can also get a Pap smear test if you are a virgin and have not yet had sexual penetration.
 The risk of having abnormal cervical cells at this stage is extremely low, but there is no harm in taking a Pap smear test if you have attained the age of 21 years.
 A Pap smear test will serve no purpose on women who have reached 65 years, and abnormal cervical cells were not detected in the past.
 If you have been going for regular Pap tests in the past and just turned 65, you stand no risk of getting cervical Cancer.
 You may also not need to go for Pap tests if you have undergone a hysterectomy procedure.
 This kind of medical procedure involves the removal of cervical and uterine tissues from the body.
 If this is the case, you will no longer require a Pap smear test since you no longer have these vital reproductive parts on your body that are a source of testing samples.
 It is also impossible to contract cervical Cancer once you have had this procedure.